international employment law firm alliance L&E Global

 New Developments

 These years, Chinese government has made some legislative breakthroughs in personal information protection and data transfer.
-Under the background of Relaxed COVID Policy, entities doing business shall pay timely attention to these legislative developments.
+Under the background of the revision of the Company Law, entities doing business shall pay timely attention to these legislative developments.

 • Outbound Data Transfer